guscastles/pyth02/day09/bonus-homework-graphics.md

-## PYTH02 Bonuc Challenges: 2D Grpahics with PyGame
+## PYTH02 Bonuc Challenges: 2D Graphics with PyGame

 **Bonus features to add:**
 - Make the circle bounce off the edges so it never leaves the screen